Conning Inc. Lowers Position in HCA Healthcare, Inc. (NYSE:HCA)

 Conning Inc. trimmed its stake in HCA Healthcare, Inc. (NYSE:HCA) by 20.9% in the third quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 2,445 shares of the company’s stock after selling 645 shares during the quarter.
 Conning Inc.’s holdings in HCA Healthcare were worth $593,000 as of its most recent filing with the SEC.

-A number of other institutional investors also recently added to or reduced their stakes in HCA.
-Lincoln National Corp lifted its position in shares of HCA Healthcare by 10.6% during the third quarter.
-Lincoln National Corp now owns 8,942 shares of the company’s stock worth $2,170,000 after purchasing an additional 858 shares in the last quarter.
+A number of other institutional investors also recently added to or reduced their stakes in the stock.
+Lincoln National Corp grew its holdings in HCA Healthcare by 10.6% in the third quarter.
+Lincoln National Corp now owns 8,942 shares of the company’s stock valued at $2,170,000 after purchasing an additional 858 shares during the period.
 Blueprint Investment Partners LLC acquired a new position in shares of HCA Healthcare during the third quarter worth $160,000.
-Wilbanks Smith & Thomas Asset Management LLC bought a new stake in HCA Healthcare during the third quarter valued at $229,000.
-Human Investing LLC bought a new position in shares of HCA Healthcare during the third quarter worth about $923,000.
-Finally, Deseret Mutual Benefit Administrators grew its position in shares of HCA Healthcare by 340.2% during the third quarter.
-Deseret Mutual Benefit Administrators now owns 6,488 shares of the company’s stock worth $1,575,000 after acquiring an additional 5,014 shares during the last quarter.
+Wilbanks Smith & Thomas Asset Management LLC acquired a new position in shares of HCA Healthcare during the third quarter worth $229,000.
+Human Investing LLC acquired a new position in shares of HCA Healthcare during the third quarter worth $923,000.
+Finally, Deseret Mutual Benefit Administrators increased its stake in HCA Healthcare by 340.2% during the third quarter.
+Deseret Mutual Benefit Administrators now owns 6,488 shares of the company’s stock valued at $1,575,000 after purchasing an additional 5,014 shares during the last quarter.
 Hedge funds and other institutional investors own 68.46% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, December 29th.
-Shareholders of record on Tuesday, December 14th were issued a dividend of $0.48 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, December 29th.
+Investors of record on Tuesday, December 14th were given a $0.48 dividend.
 The ex-dividend date of this dividend was Monday, December 13th.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 0.75%.
-HCA Healthcare’s payout ratio is presently 9.78%.
+This represents a $1.92 dividend on an annualized basis and a yield of 0.75%.
+HCA Healthcare’s payout ratio is 9.78%.

+Several research firms have recently commented on HCA.
+SVB Leerink began coverage on shares of HCA Healthcare in a research report on Monday, September 27th.
+They set an “outperform” rating and a $320.00 price target for the company.
+Citigroup upped their price objective on shares of HCA Healthcare from $268.00 to $274.00 and gave the stock a “neutral” rating in a report on Monday, October 25th.
+JPMorgan Chase & Co. lowered shares of HCA Healthcare from an “overweight” rating to a “neutral” rating and set a $270.00 price objective for the company. in a research note on Tuesday, December 21st.
+Credit Suisse Group increased their price objective on HCA Healthcare from $267.00 to $298.00 and gave the stock an “outperform” rating in a report on Monday, October 25th.
+Finally, William Blair reiterated a “market perform” rating on shares of HCA Healthcare in a report on Monday, October 25th.
+Seven analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $278.90.

-In related news, SVP Phillip G. Billington sold 8,252 shares of HCA Healthcare stock in a transaction dated Wednesday, November 10th.
-The stock was sold at an average price of $246.25, for a total value of $2,032,055.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Samuel N. Hazen sold 50,000 shares of HCA Healthcare stock in a transaction dated Tuesday, November 2nd.
-The stock was sold at an average price of $251.72, for a total value of $12,586,000.00.
+In other HCA Healthcare news, CEO Samuel N. Hazen sold 50,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 2nd.
+The stock was sold at an average price of $251.72, for a total transaction of $12,586,000.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, SVP Kathleen M. Whalen sold 3,815 shares of the business’s stock in a transaction that occurred on Thursday, November 4th.
+The stock was sold at an average price of $250.48, for a total value of $955,581.20.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 71,420 shares of company stock valued at $17,911,886.
-Company insiders own 1.60% of the company’s stock.
+Over the last quarter, insiders sold 71,420 shares of company stock valued at $17,911,886.
+Corporate insiders own 1.60% of the company’s stock.

-Several research firms recently weighed in on HCA.
-SVB Leerink began coverage on shares of HCA Healthcare in a report on Monday, September 27th.
-They issued an “outperform” rating and a $320.00 price objective for the company.
-William Blair reaffirmed a “market perform” rating on shares of HCA Healthcare in a research note on Monday, October 25th.
-Credit Suisse Group increased their price objective on HCA Healthcare from $267.00 to $298.00 and gave the stock an “outperform” rating in a report on Monday, October 25th.
-Zacks Investment Research downgraded HCA Healthcare from a “buy” rating to a “hold” rating and set a $285.00 price objective on the stock. in a report on Monday, October 4th.
-Finally, JPMorgan Chase & Co. downgraded HCA Healthcare from an “overweight” rating to a “neutral” rating and set a $270.00 price objective on the stock. in a report on Tuesday, December 21st.
-Seven equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-According to MarketBeat.com, HCA Healthcare has an average rating of “Buy” and an average target price of $278.90.

 HCA Healthcare, Inc is a health care services company, which engages in operating hospitals, freestanding surgery centers and emergency rooms, and urgent care centers.
 It offers a full range of services to accommodate such medical specialties as internal medicine, general surgery, cardiology, oncology, neurosurgery, orthopedics and obstetrics, as well as diagnostic and emergency services.